Do you need these steps?

 On your Mac

-- Click Continue to begin the transfer.
+- Click Continue to start the transfer.
 Large transfers might need hours to complete, and might seem to pause occasionally.
 You might want to start in the evening and allow migration to complete overnight.
 Click Continue to start the transfer.

 If you need to transfer data from another Windows user account, log in to that account on your PC, then repeat the steps in this article.